BABYLON BERLIN, SPRING 1929

 Together with stenotypist Charlotte Ritter and his partner Bruno Wolter, Rath is confronted with a tangled web of corruption, drug dealing, and weapons trafficking, forcing him into an existential conflict as he is torn between loyalty and uncovering the truth.
 And we are left wondering: in this story, who is friend and who is foe?

 With the political unrest spurred by May Day demonstrations and rising National Socialism, even an institution like the “Rote Burg,” Berlin’s police headquarters and the centre of democracy and the constitutional state, is increasingly becoming the melting pot of a democracy whose days are numbered.

 Based on the best-selling novels by Volker Kutscher, BABYLON BERLIN is the first German TV series where viewers can emotionally experience the story of the political developments leading from the Weimar Republic to the spread of National Socialism.

 Through the eyes of Gereon Rath, the young police inspector from Cologne, we get a glimpse behind the scenes of the “Roaring Twenties,” which not only brought the Great Depression, but where “dancing on the volcano” became the stuff of legend.

-Since May 2016 and continuing on until the end of this year, X Filme Creative Pool, ARD, SKY, and Beta Film are bringing the 1920´s back to life on original sites in Berlin, namely the back lot set “Neuen Berliner Straße” at the Studio Babelsberg and in North Rhine-Westphalia.
+Whilst filming seasons 1 & 2 from May to December 2016, X Filme Creative Pool, ARD, SKY, and Beta Film have brought the 1920´s back to life on original sites in Berlin, namely the back lot set “Neuen Berliner Straße” at the Studio Babelsberg and in North Rhine-Westphalia.

-Sky will broadcast the series in 2017 and ARD in 2018.
-As co-producer, Beta Film will be responsible for the worldwide distribution of the series.
+Sky has broadcasted the first two seasons (episodes 1-16) in 2017 and ARD in 2018.
+As co-producer, Beta Film is responsible for the worldwide distribution of the series.